-We are accepting applications for the July 2019 Thoracic Surgery Residency Training Program.
-The reception and interview dates will be February 9 and 10, 2018.
+We are accepting applications for the 2021 academic year in the Thoracic Surgery Residency Training Program.
+The reception and dinner will occur February 14th and the interviews will take place the following day, February 15, 2020.

 Please be advised that our program no longer is accepting paper applications and that all applicants are required to apply through ERAS (Electronic Resident Application Service) to be considered.
 All paper applications will be returned without review.